Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 Software Ecosystem

-QNAP QTS is powerful and extensible with a large app catalog, but has a steeper learning curve than DSM.
-It suits users who want deep customization and don’t mind more complex interfaces.
+QNAP QTS is powerful with a large app catalog, but visually denser and more complex.
+Better suited to users who want deep configuration options.

 RAID Configuration